Why it's important to create space for nature in our towns

 - Tregoniggie Woodland

-New benches, wildlife-friendly plants, bulbs, trees and meadow patches have been introduced to the site.
+New benches, an orchard, wildlife-friendly plants, bulbs, trees and meadow patches have been introduced to the site.

 View the final plan for The Beacon.
-Please note some changes have been made while works were underway.
+Please note some changes were made while works were underway.

-There has been interest from local people to volunteer to look after the small orchard and new planting.
-Please contact the team if you are interested in volunteering firstname.lastname@example.org
+Please contact the team if you are interested in volunteering via email at firstname.lastname@example.org.

 Lambs Lane estate

-The team met with the resident's association LLAMA on 14 January.
+The team met with the resident's association LLAMA.
 As a result of the meeting, the group agreed to improve the open areas between the houses.

-Bulbs have been planted and small meadow patches prepared and new trees introduced to provide spring blossom.
+Bulbs were planted and small meadow bubbles sown with lots of new trees introduced to provide spring blossom.

 To see the plans for the improvements, please see the Lamb's Lane landscape plan.

 This area is part of the Falmouth Green Corridor from Tregoniggie Woodland to Swanpool.